-If you’re visiting Washington state and want to see some of the most beautiful coastal scenery in the country, be sure to add Fort Casey State Park and Fort Flagler to your itinerary.
-These two parks are located in the so-called Triangle of Fire, an area that has seen more than its fair share of natural disasters over the years.
+If you’re visiting Washington State and want to see some of the most beautiful coastal scenery in the country, be sure to add Fort Casey State Park and Fort Flagler to your itinerary.
+These two parks are located in the so-called Triangle of Fire, which has seen more than its fair share of natural disasters.

-Washington state parks are some of the best in the entire country and this site features a blend of military history and outdoor adventures.
+Washington state parks are some of the best in the country, and this site features a blend of military history and outdoor adventures.

 What is the Triangle of Fire, Washington?

 Located on Whidbey Island in Northwest Washington, Fort Casey is a relic of the wars that our fathers and grandfathers fought on our behalf.

 Constructed to protect the shores of the Western United States against a Pacific attack, the massive build-ups were deemed no longer necessary after World War II.
 Over time, they began to crumble and fall, but their history remained.